BESS Workgroup

 This is also known as "non-revertive" behavior, as opposed to the

-Forwarder election algorithm always takes over as the operational
+always takes over as the operational Designated Forwarder).

 e.
 The procedures described in this document support single-active Single-Active